Alejandra Gutiérrez (actress)

-Alejandra Gutiérrez (born June 20, 1979) (also known as Alejandra Oraa) is a Venezuelan actress and model.
+Alejandra Gutiérrez (born June 20, 1979) is a Venezuelan actress and model.
 Born to a Venezuelan mother and a Spanish father, she grew up in Caracas and moved to Miami in 1996 to study dance.
 Starting in 1998, she has appeared in various movies and TV-series, mainly in US-based Spanish TV-channels, such as Miami Hoy.
 She may be best known to international audiences for her role in Carlita's Secret with Eva Longoria and was also featured in Nip/Tuck.
 She is a previous playmate for Playboy Latin America, and has modelled for brands such as Visa Card, McDonald's and Bell South.

-She works currently for CNN En Español's morning show "Cafe CNN".
-She serves as a studio host.